island-is/handbook/docs/api-design-guide/errors.md

 # Error Handling

 This document describes how REST APIs should present errors to clients consuming their services.

 When an error occurs in a API, the service should return the error to the calling client in an informative and structured manner.
 The API should return information about the error in the response body.

-## HTTP status codes
+## HTTP status error codes

 API services **MUST** respond to every request with an [HTTP status code].

 These are the recommended error status codes for REST APIs.